Stalker (TV series): Critical reception

 Stalker received negative reviews from critics.
-The review aggregator Rotten Tomatoes reported that 20% of critics have given the film a positive review based on 49 reviews, with an average rating of 3.19/10.
+The review aggregator Rotten Tomatoes reported that 20% of critics have given the show a positive review based on 49 reviews, with an average rating of 3.19/10.
 The site's critics consensus reads, "Stalker is chock full of perverted subjects and ugly storylines, making it hard to watch even for those who like to watch."
 Maureen Ryan of The Huffington Post called it "exploitative, misogynist trash".
 At Metacritic, the series premiere garnered a score of 17 out of 100 based on 24 critics, indicating "overwhelming dislike".
 The show also received negative reviews from Variety, USA Today, and The A.V.
 Club.

 Awards and nominations

 In 2015, Stalker's Dylan McDermott was nominated for a People's Choice Award for Favorite Actor in a New TV Series.

 Ratings

 Broadcast

 Stalker was picked up by several broadcasters outside the United States.
 The Belgian station Vier airs Stalker as well every Sunday night as a part of their crime night.
 In South Africa, the series premiered on October 22, 2014, and airs on M-Net Edge on Wednesdays.
 It premiered in the UK and Ireland on November 10, 2014, on Sky Living and airs on Mondays.
 In Romania, it airs every Wednesday on Diva.
 In New Zealand the series premiered on TVNZ on January 12, 2015.
 The series premiered in Australia on Nine Network on April 12, 2015.
 The show also airs in France, on TF1.
 In Japan, Stalker is shown on cable/satellite channel AXN.
 In Greece, the series premiered in September 2016, on Star Channel.